 Forex markets can experience jumps over the weekend, as the majority of forex brokers are closed on Saturday and Sunday.
 News will continue to flow and may cause price gaps on the following Monday.
 The 24-hour trading schedule of forex usually keeps huge price gaps from occurring on weekdays, although it can occur.

 The forex market is the most liquid market in the world.
 Liquidity means that trading is easy.
-Forex’s liquidity attracts mainstream investors who are looking for efficient, stable markets, and as a result, also makes forex the biggest market in the world.
+Forex’s liquidity attracts mainstream investors who are looking for efficient, stable markets.
+It also makes forex the biggest market in the world.

 The contrast with the options market is stark.
 Depending on the options you choose, you could be trading against only a few people across the entire world.
 Liquidity in this case is objectively lower and price becomes more volatile.